doitintl/doit-easily-marketplace/docs/install.md

 1. Create a service account to run your integration workloads.

-note: after creating the project you will need to manually associate it with your billing account

 ## Create a listing and start submitting details

 The following steps are completed in your web browser and Producer Portal.